 Find Those Sparks

 I remember having a conversation with my oldest step-son one day in our kitchen.
-He was struggling with school truancy and I was trying to encourage him to do his best, to present his best self everyday.
-His best self was so very good, but he just didn’t see it.
+He was struggling with school truancy, and I was trying to encourage him to do his best, to present his best self every day.
+His best self was so magnificent, but he didn’t see it.
 When I said to him, “You can easily live in a house like this.”
 His response was, “I’ll never live in a house like this.”
-I was so surprised because in so many ways he already had a great start towards living at a high standard, but he just didn’t see it.
-So often kids don’t see it, they just can’t believe that it could possible work out.
+I was so surprised because, in so many ways, he already had a great start towards living at a high standard, but he didn’t see it.
+So often, kids don’t see it; they can’t believe that it could work out.

-As parents, when we are supportive of our kids by attending their events, sports, music, drama and clubs they are members of, we give them encouragement for their sparks, their interests.
-Maybe they just do something nice to someone, recognize it and offer that you thought that was a particularly nice gesture.
-Those recognition and encouragements go a long ways to starting future conversations and help to build young people’s self esteem.
+As parents, when we support our kids by attending their events, sports, music, drama, and clubs they are members of, we give them encouragement for their sparks and interests.
+Maybe they do something nice to someone, recognize it and offer that you thought that was a charming gesture.
+That recognition and encouragements go a long way to starting future conversations and help to build young people’s self-esteem.

 Yours for Better Parenting,